Rabbit-Town-Software/plainQR/README.md

 ## About PlainQR

 **PlainQR** is a lightweight, privacy-first QR scanner for Android.
-It launches fast, scans instantly using Google ML Kit, and never collects any user data.
-Just scan, view, and go — no bloat, no ads, no trackers.
+Just scan, view, and go with no bloat, no ads, no trackers.

 ---

 ## Features

-- ⚡ Instant QR code recognition
+- Instant QR code recognition
-- 🔐 No tracking, no analytics, no ads
+- No tracking, no analytics, no ads
-- 🔄 Auto-resumes scanning on return to the app
+- Auto-resumes scanning on return to the app
-- 📱 Simple and intuitive UI built with Jetpack Compose
+- Simple and intuitive UI built with Jetpack Compose
-- 🌙 Supports dark mode

----

-## Privacy Policy

-PlainQR does **not** collect, transmit, or store any personal data.
-All QR detection happens **locally on your device** using on-device machine learning.
-There are no tracking SDKs, no analytics, and no internet access required for scanning.
-Your scans are yours — always.

 ---